SamVerschueren/clinton/docs/rules/editorconfig.md

-# Enforces the use of EditorConfig
+# Enforces the use and rules of EditorConfig

 Enforces the use of [EditorConfig](http://editorconfig.org).

 ## Fail

-If no `.travis.yml` file could be found.
+If no `.editorconfig` file could be found or if the files do not match the `.editorconfig` rules.